In an attempt to identify the most important sites in Kent for amphibians and reptiles, KRAG has created a Key Site Register.

 Over 20 animals score 3 (Exceptional population)

 Defining Key Amphibian Sites usually concerns breeding ponds.
 However, the criteria must take into consideration important terrestrial habitat.
-KRAG has therefore developed the following system that borrows heavily from the SSSI scores described by Trevor Beebee and Robin Grayson in the Herpetofauna Workers Manual (apparently now out of print, but may be republished)
+KRAG has therefore developed the following system that borrows heavily from the SSSI scores described by Trevor Beebee and Robin Grayson in the Herpetofauna Workers Manual (now out of print but can be downloaded from the link)

-(2) All sites with an exceptional (or large) population or metapopulation of great crested newt.
+(2) All sites with an exceptional (or large) population or metapopulation of Great Crested Newts.

-(3) All sites with a good or exceptional population of common toad.
+(3) All sites with a good or exceptional population of Common Toads.

 (4) Sites with amphibian assemblages that score 5 or more on the SSSI scoring system described by Beebee and Grayson (1998).
 Greater emphasis to be placed on sites with the highest scores.

 (5) The boundary of a Key Amphibian Site may be defined as an area of land within a specified ownership that may include a single waterbody or a collection of waterbodies that supports a metapopulation of one or more species.

 (6) The boundary of a Key Amphibian Site may be defined as an area of land within a specified ownership that does not include a waterbody, but does include terrestrial habitat that is considered important for one or more species (particularly for common toad).

 (7) The boundary of a Key Amphibian Site may be defined as land within a specified Survey Region that may be owned and/or managed by one or more landowners.
 The site may include a single waterbody, a collection of waterbodies that support a metapopulation of one or more species and/or terrestrial habitat that is considered important for one or more species.